 Coveleski coached football, basketball and track at Rehoboth High School with one of the smallest enrollments in the state.
 His 22 year record in football was 91-68-14, his 12 year record in boys' basketball was 152-48 and nine year record in girls' basketball was 91-31.
 His teams compiled an overall three-sport record of 334-147-14.
 Frank's track squads won the Henlopen Conference title in 1964 even though the school had no track of its own.
 Coach Coveleski became Athletic Director when Rehoboth, Lewes and Milton High Schools consolidated into the new "Cape Henlopen" High School.
-"Cov" was also the organizer and long-time chief of the nationally acclaimed Rehoboth Beach lifeguard corps.
-His son, John, schooled by "ole dad", became State Championship coach at Caesar Rodney High School.
-Frank was born in California...California, Pennsylvania, that is.
+"Coach" was also the organizer and long-time chief of the nationally acclaimed Rehoboth Beach Lifeguards.
+His son, John, schooled by "ole dad", became a state championship coach at Caesar Rodney High School, and is a 2017 inductee into the Delaware Sports Museum and Hall of Fame.
+Frank was born in Union City, Pennsylvania.

 Garvine was the Physical Education Director of the Wilmington YMCA for more than a quarter-century.
 He organized amateur leagues in swimming, tennis, baseball and basketball.
 Cliff started indoor badminton at the "Y", winning the State Badminton himself in 1941.
 Thousands of young Wilmingtonians participated in his YMCA programs and benefited from them.
 Additionally, Cliff coached track at Wilmington High School for two years.